 Deepak is from Dubai, UAE.
 He works as a Financial Analyst in the jewellery industry, and is looking to further enhance his knowledge with the CMA qualification.

 Deepak recently failed his Part 1 with 350.
 With only 10 points off, he decided to bite the bullet and retake in the September window.
 Read his story here>>

 Hari is a first-year PhD student in Michigan.
 He didn’t just pass both exams in one go, but made a mark by achieving the highest CMA exam score among students in the Jan/Feb 2017 window.

 Sherif is our first CMA blogger from Egypt.
 He started the journey when this was still a 4-part exam, and failed 3 times.

 He decided to take a break, and challenged himself again in 2015, took Part 1, and passed this time.
-He is now working hard on his Part 2 exam.
+He successfully passed Part 2 in 2017 in his first attempt.

 Sherif has been active in the IMA community and is the treasurer in his chapter.
 Follow Sherif’s journey here>>

 Susan is a young professional recently started her first job as a financial analysis in Austin, Texas.
 Like Gavin (see below), she wants to obtain the certification as soon as possible — before heavier commitments from work and family comes in.

 Susan took Part 1 in Sep 2016 and passed on her first try!
 Check out Susan’s story here>>